gentoo-haskell/gentoo-haskell/projects/doc/HOWTO-contribute.rst

 - ``--rebase`` parameter allows us to avoid useless merge commits: commits are usually absolutely independent, so we like linear history.

-- Commit one ebuild at a time: don't modify more, than one package in single commit.
-It makes review easier.
+- Commit one ebuild at a time: don't modify more than one package in single commit.
+It makes reviewing easier.

 - Write meaningful commit messages!
 Look at the examples in the tree:
   ``git log``